tflagg3/tflagg3/README.md

 ## 🎯 Looking Ahead

-I'm actively pursuing a career in **data science**, where I can blend analytical thinking with creative problem-solving to make data meaningful.
+With a liberal arts foundation from Colorado College, I've developed a strong ability to think critically across disciplines and communicate complex ideas clearly.
+I'm excited to pursue a career in data science, where I can combine my analytical mindset, mathematical training, and creative problem-solving to extract meaningful insights and build impactful solutions.

 ---